Context

 is the context that Lynk comes with out of the box.

-Creating a custom context is done via settings > account > contexts on the Studio.
-Only admins can create and manage contexts.
+Creating a custom context is done via Lynk Studio.
+In order to add and manage contexts navigate to settings > account > contexts.

 context and available on all contexts.